North Dulwich railway station

 North Dulwich railway station is in the London Borough of Southwark in Dulwich, south London.
-The station and all trains serving it are operated by Southern, and it is on the boundary of Travelcard Zone 2 and Travelcard Zone 3 (Travelcards with either zone are valid).
+The station and all trains serving it are operated by Southern, and it is on the boundary of London fare zone 2 and 3 (tickets with either zone are valid).

 The station was designed in a hybrid classical style by Charles Barry Jr. and built in 1868 by the London, Brighton and South Coast Railway.
 It is listed Grade II on the National Heritage List for England as is the K6 telephone kiosk inside the portico of the station.